-- We ran the simulations for 8 days, which allowed the idealized TCs to intensify to a maximum and then equilibrate to a quasi-steady-state intensity.
+We ran the simulations for 8 days, which allowed the idealized TCs to intensify to a maximum and then equilibrate to a quasi-steady-state intensity.
 We recognize that much longer integrations have been used in several equilibrium studies (e.g., Hakim, 2011; Ramsay, 2013), but TC modification of the environment in longer integrations would limit our ability to detect environmental influences.
-Given our goal of examining TC responses to changes in the environmental temperature profile, we focus on the equilibrium state rather than the peak core strength (Rousseau-Rizzi et al., 2021), though we present both.
-Owing to the sensitivity of simulated TC intensity to various model parameterization choices, we ran an ensemble of 21 simulations for each environmental profile, varying the turbulence, radiation, sea surface and microphysical parameterizations (Tables 1, and A1).
-Despite temporal variability, the ensemble mean intensity appears close to the analytical value predicted by the Emanuel (1988) maximum potential intensity (E-PI, Table 2); we recognize that considerable uncertainty also exists in the E-PI values owing to various choices that go into that calculation. - 225 Table 1: CM1 model physics ensemble namelist choices for the surface model (sfcmodel), ocean model (oceanmodel), surface exchange coefficients (isftcflx), atmospheric radiation (radopt), relaxation term that mimics atmospheric radiation (rterm), and explicit moisture scheme (ptype); see Table A1 for specific settings for each of the 21 ensemble members.
+Shorter simulations also limit the effect of excessive large-scale drying in the subsidence region leading to storm weakening found in some longer CM1 simulations (Rousseau-Rizzi et al., 2021).
+Given our goal of examining TC responses to changes in environmental temperatures, we focus on the core steady-state (CS) period where intensity varies only slowly after the time of peak core strength (Rousseau-Rizzi et al., 2021), though we also present the peak core strength given its approximate equivalence to LMI.
+Owing to the sensitivity of simulated TC intensity to various model parameterization choices, we ran an ensemble of 21 simulations for each environmental profile, varying the turbulence, radiation, sea surface, and microphysical parameterizations (Tables 1, and A1).

+Table 1: CM1 model physics ensemble namelist choices for the surface model (sfcmodel), ocean model (oceanmodel), surface exchange coefficients (isftcflx), atmospheric radiation (radopt), relaxation term that mimics atmospheric radiation (rterm), and explicit moisture scheme (ptype); see Table A1 for specific settings for each of the 21 ensemble members.

-parameter description sfcmodel CM1 (1), "WRF" (2), "revised WRF" (3), GFDL (4), MYNN (6) oceanmodel constant SST (1), ocean mixed layer model (2) isftcflx Donelan (1), or Donelan/Garratt for Cd and Ce (2) radopt simple (0, with rterm = 1), NASA (1), or RRTMG (2) ptype Morrison (5) or Thompson (3)
+parameter description sfcmodel CM1 (1), "WRF" (2), "revised WRF" (3), GFDL (4), MYNN (6) oceanmodel constant SST (1), ocean mixed layer model (2) isftcflx Donelan (1), or Donelan/Garratt for Cd and Ce (2)

+radopt simple (0, with rterm = 1), NASA (1), or RRTMG (2)

+ptype Morrison (5) or Thompson (3)